kimayadhall/KimayaD_DataCurationAndAnalysis/README.md

 # KimayaD_DataCurationAndAnalysis

 **Project Goal & Analysis (What I'm showing & Why):**
 There is a lot of  surrounding who the best NBA players are and I wanted to take the raw data, peform ETL, to eventually anaylze and visualize it.
-From there I wanted to show visualizations with the data and my main interest was to see if career average points was the deciding factor in determining the ranks of the players.
-I was able to make a conclusion through the bar chart that will be displayed in the code.
+From there I wanted to show visualizations with the data and my main interest was to see if career average points was the deciding factor in determining the ranks of the players; or just in general what role they play in the overall success of these players.
+I was able to make a conclusion through a bar chart, box plot, and scatterplot that will be displayed and explained in the code.

 **API documentation:**
 N/A as no API was used;

 Libraries used: BeautifulSoup (to read and parse raw data), Pandas (to read csv), Matplotlib (to plot diagrams)

 **The license of data and any source data:**